Clay-Ferguson/quantizr/docs/node-types.md

 # Custom Node Types

-Quantizr supports a very rudimentary Node Typing system, where a node can have a specific type, and render a specific way, with a custom icon, etc.
+Quanta supports a very rudimentary Node Typing system, where a node can have a specific type, and render a specific way, with a custom icon, etc.

-Another word for the 'Type' system in Quantizr, is 'plugins'.
+Another word for the 'Type' system in Quanta, is 'plugins'.
 A Node type is a specific kind of plugin, or configurable type of node.

 See also: 'podcast-plugin.md'